 For your phone system to support your business adequately, these basics of reliable service are just as important as its advanced features.

 The behind-the-scenes technology that powers cloud phones can vary significantly between providers.
 In the 2020 PC Magazine Business Choice Awards, Ooma Office was ranked as the #1 VoIP provider as well as being the #1 choice for reliability and call quality.
-In fact, Ooma has been PCMag’s #1 phone service for the past seven years.
+In fact, Ooma has been PCMag’s #1 phone service for the past eight years.

 Here’s how we do it:

 - Adaptive redundancy of audio transmissions: Lost data is usually the cause of the stuttered or garbled audio that can occur with some cloud phone systems.
 Ooma’s audio processing works in real time to detect packet loss.
 If something is lost, it’ll instantly retransmit the data so your calling audio remains clear.

 - Advanced voice compression: Phone calls that use less bandwidth make it possible to transmit high-quality audio in environments with slower internet connections.
 Plus, compression reduces your network traffic.
 Ooma’s proprietary technology preserves call quality while reducing bandwidth consumption by 60 percent, as compared to typical VoIP technology.

 - Maximizing uptime with infrastructure redundancy: Some cloud phone services use only a single data center to keep their expenses low.
 However, this can mean businesses have an increased risk of losing service.
 Instead, Ooma uses a distributed approach that’s similar to other cloud systems such as Google.
 Thanks to data centers around the world, users can be confident in service availability, so a power outage in Houston won’t affect phones in your London office, for example.